-The App Store for iPhone, iPad, Mac, and Apple Watch makes it simple for users to discover, purchase, and download your apps.
+The App Store for Mac, iPhone, iPad, Apple Watch, and Apple TV makes it simple for users to discover, purchase, and download your apps.
 If you are ready to distribute apps, the Apple Developer Program provides everything you need to build and distribute apps on the App Store.

 Account Set Up